 No matter what your language level or learning goals, the NYUSPS Programs in English has courses to meet your needs.
 We offer a wide range of English courses designed for learners at all levels.
 Additionally, we are able to design custom programs tailored to your unique circumstances.
-Contact us for more information about custom programs. *Current Schedule and Fees*
+Contact us for more information about custom programs.
+For current semester courses, please see our Current Schedule and Fees.

-Customer service plays a key role in interactions with external clients as well as with colleagues within a company or organization.
+Customer service plays a key role in interactions with external clients and with colleagues in other departments within a company or organization.
 Learn about common expectations many Westerners hold regarding customer service and how to meet those expectations.
 Participants will analyze scenarios and engage in role plays to apply the cultural knowledge and language forms presented by the instructor.
 Everyone can expect to walk away with strategies for providing excellent customer service in English.

 Socializing, entertaining, and networking are important activities in the professional world.
 Learn and practice the tactics and language that will help you feel confident at business dinners, networking events, and other professional social situations.
 Participants will learn about cultural expectations and gain practical tips for navigating common social situations.
 Role plays and other engaging activities will provide opportunities for practice and feedback.